Last verified: 17 days ago

 What it does

-Essential amino acids (EAAs) are the nine amino acids your body cannot produce on its own — you must get them from food or supplements.
-After resistance exercise, EAA supplements stimulate muscle...
+Essential amino acids (EAAs) are nine amino acids your body cannot produce on its own — you must get them from food or supplements.
+They are the primary drivers of muscle protein synthesis,...

 -